Sucheta Kadethankar

 Sucheta Kadethankar (सुचेता कडेठाणकर; born 1977) is an Indian sportswoman from Pune India.
 She is currently known to be an accomplished Yoga Teacher and is also known for becoming the first Indian to walk across the Gobi Desert, on 15 July 2011.
 She walked a distance of 1000 mi in Mongolia, Asia's largest desert.
 Kadethankar was part of a 13-member team from nine countries The guided expedition was supported by four-wheel drive truck, local Mongolian guides and 12 Bactrian camels.

 Profession

-Sucheta has a Masters degree (MA) in Yogashastra and is also expert in Sanskrit.
+Sucheta has a master's degree (MA) in Yogashastra and is also expert in Sanskrit.
 She runs her Yoga teaching institute Koham Fit's Koham Yoga Shala which is based in Pune.
 Her Online and Offline Yoga classes along with a team of great teachers who are also trained through her Yoga Teacher Training Courses are known for authentic teaching.
 She conducts Online sessions for studying Indian scriptures like Patanjala Yoga Darshana, Tattvabodha, in addition to Vedic Chanting.
 She is known for and prefers to have long-term association with her Yoga students.
 Most of her programs like Parivartana and an upcoming program of Brahma Muhurta Sadhana are year-long programs.